ndz-v/windows-dotfiles/README.md

 5. `Rename-Item -NewName "windows-dotfiles" -Path "$HOME\dev\windows-dotfiles-master"`

-    Rename the unzipped folder so branch name is in the name.
+    Rename the unzipped folder so branch name is not in the name.

 6. `& "$HOME\dev\windows-dotfiles\Bootstrap.ps1"`